 There are currently 250 NCAA D-3 schools that field football teams competing within 29 different conferences.
 Therefore, in order to save a lot of time and digital space, we combined them all into one table that can be easily manipulated to bring the schools up alphabetically or by conference or state.
 Click on the link below to get started.

 Like the NCAA D-3, the NAIA is home to some great but very expensive private colleges.
 However, unlike the D-3 schools, the NAIA’s governing body allows its member schools to award student-athletic scholarships.
 The problem is—nobody seems to really know exactly how many Full scholarships these private institutions award.

 The juco schools are governed by two separate bodies that operate independently of the NCAA.
 These two authorities set all the rules and regulations for the sports programs at these two-year colleges: National Junior College Athletic Association (NJCAA) and the California Community College Athletic Association (CCCAA).

 The NJCAA is the most recognizable of the two bodies because it has members from states all around the country except for…you guessed it…California.
 And as the name implies, all the CCCAA member schools reside within California.

-If you end up at one of these colleges, after high school, it’s because your grades, completed core class requirements and/or test scores didn’t meet the minimum NCAA Clearing House standards.
-Fortunately a stop at a juco is not the end of the road.
-Maintain a 2.5 grade point average for a term and you can—qualify—to attend a NCAA member school as a student athlete.
+If you end up at one of these colleges after high school, it’s because your grades, completed core class requirements, or test scores didn’t meet the minimum NCAA Clearing House standards.
+Fortunately, a stop at a juco is not the end of the road.
+Maintain a 2.5-grade-point average for a term, and you can—qualify—to attend an NCAA member school as a student-athlete.

 Juco programs are permitted to award student-athletic scholarships.
 Many great NCAA and NFL players got their second chance by attending one of these programs out of high school.